Alkane: Occurrence of alkanes on Earth

 These hydrocarbon deposits, collected in porous rocks trapped beneath impermeable cap rocks, comprise commercial oil fields.
 They have formed over millions of years and once exhausted cannot be readily replaced.
 The depletion of these hydrocarbons reserves is the basis for what is known as the energy crisis.

 Alkanes have a low solubility in water, so the content in the oceans is negligible; however, at high pressures and low temperatures (such as at the bottom of the oceans), methane can co-crystallize with water to form a solid methane clathrate (methane hydrate).
 Although this cannot be commercially exploited at the present time, the amount of combustible energy of the known methane clathrate fields exceeds the energy content of all the natural gas and oil deposits put together.
 Methane extracted from methane clathrate is, therefore, a candidate for future fuels.

 Biological occurrence

-Acyclic alkanes occur in nature in various ways.
-Methane is present in what is called biogas, produced by animals and decaying matter, which is a possible renewable energy source.

-Bacteria and archaea
+Aside from petroleum and natural gas, alkanes occur significantly in nature only as methane, which is produced by some archaea by the process of methanogenesis.
+These organisms are found in the gut of termites and cows.
+The methane is produced from carbon dioxide or other organic compounds.
+Energy is released by the oxidation of hydrogen: